 - (i) Inputs.
 Perceived inputs are the objects, events people, etc. that are received by the reveiver. - (ii) Process.
-The received inputs are processed through the selection, organisation and interpretation. - (iii) Outputs.
+Thereceived inputs are processed through the selection, organisation and interpretation. - (iii) Outputs.
 Through the processing mechanism, the outputs are derived.
 These outputs may be feelings, actions, attitudes, etc. - (iv) Behaviour.
-Behaviour is dependent on the perceived outputs.
-The perceiver's behaviour, in turn, generates responses from the perceived and these response given rise to a new set of inputs.
+Behaviouris dependent on the perceived outputs.
+The perceiver's behaviour, in turn, generates responses from the perceived and these responses give rise to a new set of inputs.